tedstreete/opi-api/doc/TEMPLATE.md

 ## Additional Information related to the API

-Include topic areas such as below (These would become headings in this documentation section).
+Include topic areas such as the examples below (These would become headings in this documentation section).
 Replace this section header with the Header(s) for the additions that are being added:

 - Use Case Examples
   - Use Case #1